 If you’re looking for a little change of scene this weekend, Bangalow—a mere stone’s throw from Byron Bay and an easy three-hour drive from the Sunshine Coast—could be the answer.
+It's also the ideal spot for a girls weekend away!

 This charming country town in the Byron Shire hinterland offers a slower pace, lots of greenery, along with great food, antiques, galleries, and homewares.
 And did we mention that Bangalow neighbour Chris Hemsworth has been seen strolling around the main street lately?
 Swoon.